-This was the US assault beach in ‘Overlord’ for Major General Leonard T. Gerow’s V Corps of Lieutenant General Omar N. Bradley’s 1st Army in General Sir Bernard Montgomery’s Allied 21st Army Group (6 June 1944).
+'Omaha' was the US assault beach in 'Neptune' (iii) and 'Overlord' for Major General Leonard T. Gerow’s V Corps of Lieutenant General Omar N. Bradley’s 1st Army in General Sir Bernard Montgomery’s Allied 21st Army Group (6 June 1944).

 The V Corps' initial assault formation was Major General C. Ralph Huebner’s 1st Division, and this was designated to come ashore on 'Omaha' Beach, between Ste Honorine in the east and Pointe de la Percée in the west, with Colonel George A. Taylor’s 16th Infantry on the left and Colonel Charles D. W. Canham’s 116th Infantry (allocated from Major General Charles H. Gerhardt’s 29th Division) on the right, these two regimental combat teams being followed respectively by Colonel George A. Smith’s 18th Infantry and Colonel John F. R. Seitz’s 26th Infantry, with Colonel Eugene N. Slappey’s 115th Infantry, of the 29th Division, to follow at Gerow’s command.